Syndace/python-omemo/functionality.md

     - [x] methods are provided to notify the library about start and end of message catch-up
     - [x] the library automatically enters catch-up mode when loaded
     - [x] pre keys are retained during catch-up and deleted when the catch-up is done
-    - [x] if the signed pre key is due for rotation, rotation is performed when exiting catch-up mode
     - [x] delays automated staleness prevention responses
     - [x] requires automatic completion of passive session initiations